Lennartpj/Knowledge-base/cheat-sheets-main/networking/dns-encryption.md

 Two standardized mechanisms exist to secure the DNS transport between you and the resolver, DNS over TLS ([[dns-over-tls]]), and DNS queries over HTTPS ([[dns-over-https]]).

-Both are based on Transport Layer Security ([[tls]]) which is also used to secure communication between you and a website using HTTPS.
+Both are based on Transport Layer Security ([[TLS]]) which is also used to secure communication between you and a website using HTTPS.

 As both DoT and DoH are relatively new, they are not universally deployed yet.